 I Came, I Saugatucked, I Conquered

-2018 Update: The Saugatuck Trail has been extended around the northern end of the Saugatuck Reservoir and connects to the Aspetuck Trail in Easton.
-So this page will need to be revisited at some point.
-Let’s call this page the “West” section.
+In 2018, The Saugatuck Trail was been extended around the northern end of the Saugatuck Reservoir and connects to the Aspetuck Trail in Easton.
+This page was written when that four mile extension didn’t exist, but I’ve done my best to make it read sensibly.

 Being the erudite strapping young buck that I am, I’ve never had need for Internet dating.
 Oh sure, I’ve poked around in the past looking for anyone I knew online in order to make fun of them, but that was before it became such a commonplace – and arguably successful – industry.
 However, now that CTMQ is widely known and read by various New England hiking circles, I will be in position to Internet hike-date, so to speak.
 In fact, I’ve solicited it as most of these trails are point-to-point and require two cars.
 My wonderful wife can only take so much of this nonsense.